Dental Implants Simi Valley, CA

 - Number of teeth involved

-Some patients may experience minor soreness after the dental implant procedure which can be treated with over the counter ibuprofen medication.
+Some patients may experience minor soreness after getting dental implants, which can be treated with over the counter ibuprofen medication.

 Patients receive all the benefits of natural teeth with their dental implants.
 It is important to continue good oral hygiene with the implants to prevent bacteria buildup, which can cause gum disease or bone loss.